elena-kolevska/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-persisting-scheduler.md

 ## Ephemeral Storage

-When running in non-HA mode, Scheduler can be optionally made to use Ephemeral storage, which is in-memory storage that is **not** resilient to restarts, i.e. all Job data will be lost after a Scheduler restart.
+When running in non-HA mode, Scheduler can be optionally made to use Ephemeral storage, which is in-memory storage that is **not** resilient to restarts.
+For example, all Job data will be lost after a Scheduler restart.
 This is useful for non-production deployments where storage is not available or required, or for testing purposes.

 {{% alert title="Note" color="primary" %}}